General

 Hey 7Sagers,

-The September score release has arrived.
+The August score release is just around the corner.
 Once you receive a score, it can be difficult to determine exactly how it fits into your law school aspirations- especially when you're on the fence about cancelling!

-We'll be featuring a free session led by one of our Admissions Consultants to help you interpret your score on two different dates:
+Following score release, we'll be featuring a free session led by one of our Admissions Consultants to help you interpret your score on three different dates:

 • 🍪 These classes are open to all users.